Updated for 2025

 December has always been my favorite time of year.
 I love Christmas, the whole Holiday season.
 Growing up, my dad always took off two weeks around Christmas and filled it with seasonal activities.
 We would get hot cocoa and see holiday lights, visit a living nativity scene, and our annual trip into New York City to see the tree at Rockefeller Plaza and the amazing store windows.
 Now that I have a family of my own I wanted to create these memories with my own children, here in the Bay Area.
-With more children getting vaccinated in the Bay Area, and with places reopening, I wanted to update my guide on activities for holiday fun in the Bay Area.
+Here are the activities we have enjoyed and ways to create holiday magic with your family.

 *Disclosure: This post may contain affiliate links that allows me to earn a small commission at no cost to you.
 I only link to products I would or have used myself and all opinions expressed here are my own.
 You can read the full disclaimer here.